ragges/tektools/README.md

 You can use tektool, tekfwtool and getcaldata to get the data using GPIB, and tdsNvramFloppyTool to get it using a floppy, and compare the results to check that you have likely got correct and error free data.
-Note that the first two bytes of the NVRAM changes between almost every read, and much more of it as soon as the scope is being used.
+Note that the first few bytes of one of the the NVRAM chips is the clock, so it constantly changes.

 You can also use the NVRAM and EEPROM checksumming tool TDSNvrCV_2_0 to check your NVRAM dumps.